Excavation Calculator

 feet

-Length of area to excavate
+Length of area to excavate, in feet.

 feet

-Width of area to excavate
+Width of area to excavate, in feet.

 feet